glennmatlin/FIFE_manuscript/wopr/main.typ

 ======= Event Effects:
   - As above.

 I could go into much more detail, but that would turn into a series of repetitive narratives about who/what/when/where/how.
-I could also cover other vectors that target the wargame system and related information (results, analysis, etc.)—but that’s typical cybersecurity scope.
+I could also cover other vectors that target the wargame system and related information (results, analysis, etc.), but that is typical cybersecurity scope.

 === concerns about international diplomacy (isaac) Diplomatic wargaming centers on language, signaling, and credibility rather than material force.
 Open‑ended, argument‑driven formats (seminar, matrix) capture how positions evolve through persuasion, norm invocation, and threat–promise exchanges across multiple stakeholders (states, IOs, NGOs, industry).
-When LLMs participate, their value is in maintaining coherent narratives over long horizons, proposing plausible options under contested facts, and helping surface implicit assumptions in briefs and communiqués.
+When LMs participate, their value is in maintaining coherent narratives over long horizons, proposing plausible options under contested facts, and helping surface implicit assumptions in briefs and communiqués.

 Compared with battlefield scenarios, diplomatic games emphasize incomplete and asymmetric information, face‑saving, and issue linkage (security tied to trade, technology, or climate).
 Facilitation and adjudication must account for audience costs, domestic politics, and path dependence across rounds.
-LLMs can assist by drafting position papers, back‑channel messages, or press releases in different registers, while humans retain control of red lines, escalation ladders, and legitimacy constraints.
+LMs can assist by drafting position papers, back‑channel messages, or press releases in different registers, while humans retain control of red lines, escalation ladders, and legitimacy constraints.

 Practical design choices that matter include: clear turn structure (front‑channel vs. back‑channel), explicit rules for information sharing and leaks, and rubrics that reward consistency and coalition‑building rather than only “wins.”
 Artifact capture (transcripts, proposals, dissent notes) is crucial for after‑action learning.
 Reproducibility improves when scenarios, prompts, and adjudication criteria are shared alongside model/version information.

 === business/organization wargames (glenn and rohan)
 Business and organizational wargames use competitive or cooperative scenarios to stress‑test strategy under uncertainty (market entry, pricing, regulatory change, supply‑chain disruption, M&A).
 Open‑ended play surfaces narrative risks (misaligned incentives, vendor lock‑in, reputation shocks) that spreadsheets can miss.
-LLMs can play roles as competitor teams, regulators, customers, or internal functions (legal, comms), generating options and counter‑moves in natural language.
+LMs can play roles as competitor teams, regulators, customers, or internal functions (legal, comms), generating options and counter‑moves in natural language.

 Effective formats combine structured turns (brief → move → challenge → adjudication) with qualitative evidence requirements: claims must cite assumptions, external signals, or benchmarks.
 Adjudication blends simple quantitative checks (unit economics, capacity) with narrative plausibility.
-LLMs can draft memos, scenario briefs, or stakeholder analyses conditioned on constraints (budget, brand voice, compliance) and can help enumerate second‑order effects, but human facilitators keep realism and ethics in scope.
+LMs can draft memos, scenario briefs, or stakeholder analyses conditioned on constraints (budget, brand voice, compliance) and can help enumerate second‑order effects, but human facilitators keep realism and ethics in scope.

 For organizational adoption, reproducibility and governance are key.
 Keep minimal artifacts (scenario text, prompts, seeds, facilitation script), log model/version and any tool use (RAG, calculators), and separate confidential data from public scaffolds.
 Typical evaluation rubrics emphasize clarity of reasoning, sensitivity analysis (what if X changes), and decision traceability.
 Sharing sanitized transcripts and prompt scaffolds accelerates reuse across teams while protecting proprietary details.
 === social deception, persuasion, and deduction (ryan and evan) Open‑ended wargames frequently hinge on narrative competition: actors advance frames, counter‑frames, and selective evidence to shape beliefs and coalitions.
-LLMs can generate plausible narratives and rhetorical strategies, but sustained strategy remains a challenge; models may drift, mirror interlocutors (sycophancy), or over‑fit to short‑term persuasion at the expense of long‑term credibility.
+LMs can generate plausible narratives and rhetorical strategies, but sustained strategy remains a challenge; models may drift, mirror interlocutors (sycophancy), or over‑fit to short‑term persuasion at the expense of long‑term credibility.
 In practice, systems must balance persuasive skill with traceability and consistency across turns.

 Operationally, environments rich in misinformation require agents to distinguish deception from uncertainty and to reason about source reliability.
 Useful behaviors include: explicitly tracking claims and evidence, separating observation from inference, and flagging contested facts.
 Human facilitation helps steer back toward grounded analysis when models confabulate, and evaluation rubrics can reward caution, justification quality, and internal consistency rather than only rhetorical flourish.